Skip to content

 The group earned Php 67,120 net income for sweet corn production during the 1st cropping, while the 2nd cropping started last September 2022 and is expected to harvest this December 2022.

 “Padayon gihapon, nasugdan na.
 Amo ning ampingan ug ipadayon (Keep going still, it has already started.
-We will take care of it and continue), stated Nanay Criselda Bultron, UniFAP secretary.
+We will take care of it [projects] and continue), stated Nanay Criselda Bultron, UniFAP secretary.

 In spite of the setbacks from pandemic, ASF, typhoon devastation, and even high inflation rate, UniFAP still had a fruitful harvest.
 The group proves to be a pillar of strength and coordination and serves as a model to other SAAD farmer associations.